flaravn/rfcs/tech/0000-minicrates.md

 A commercial narrative-based gacha video games use a LOT of dialog files.
 I'm not sure how many we'll use once Project Flara can release its own indie titles, but I want them to be quite long I guess.

 Project Sekai's Japanese release for instance has 87 events.
 Each events usually have 8-10 episodes inside.
 There are also the group stories.
 There's a reason why they download dialog assets on demand, if I am correct.
+That is also what we're going for visual novels that use Project Flara, unless if they're not that much a big of a deal.

 Without minicrates, we would have to create a ton of crates and set "dylib" to them.